canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 We want our tests to be deterministic.
 We learned that from [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).
 Using `DateTime.Now` in our tests isn't a good idea.

+## What are seams?

 To replace the `DateTime.Now` in our tests, we need seams.

 **A seam is a place to introduce testable behavior in our code under test**.

-Let's see two techniques from the books [The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) ([My takeaways here]({% post_url 2020-03-06-TheArtOfUnitTestingReview %})) and [97 things every programmer should know](https://www.oreilly.com/library/view/97-things-every/9780596809515/) to introduce seams in our code to replace `DateTime.Now`.
+Let's see two techniques from [The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) ([My takeaways here]({% post_url 2020-03-06-TheArtOfUnitTestingReview %})) and [97 things every programmer should know](https://www.oreilly.com/library/view/97-things-every/9780596809515/) to introduce seams in our code.

 **Two techniques to introduce seams in code are using interfaces to declare dependencies in the constructor of a class and an optional setter methods to plug in testable values.**